abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter08.md

 Q: How will I know I am experiencing loving-kindness?

-LPP: Again, I think that it’s important that we are attending to the experience of non-ill will, “not dwelling in aversion.”
+A: Again, I think that it’s important that we are attending to the experience of non-ill will, “not dwelling in aversion.”
 That is a much more stable or steady indicator of the building of loving-kindness—ill will, aversion, and irritation are not overwhelming the mind.
 We aren’t dwelling on it; we are able to let it go; we are able to recognize its bane.

-Q: Please explain how to cultivate *mudita*.
+Q: Please explain how to cultivate *muditā*.
 I’ve heard it described as “poor man’s happiness.”

-LPP: Actually, the previous Upāsika Day, the teaching day at the monastery last month, was billed as “The Other Brahma Vihāras” because mettā tends to get all the press, and the other ones tend to be easily overlooked. *Mudita* is appreciative joy, sympathetic joy, delighting in the well-being or success of others.
+A: Actually, the previous Upāsikā Day, the teaching day at the monastery last month, was billed as “The Other Brahma Vihāras” because mettā tends to get all the press, and the other ones tend to be easily overlooked. *Muditā* is appreciative joy, sympathetic joy, delighting in the well-being or success of others.
 Its direct opposite, of course, is jealousy, comparing oneself to others and generating negative feelings on account of what others have.
 Within the human condition, it’s fairly